awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

 The following policy allows users to tag any taggable resource that already has a tag with a key of `owner` and a value of the IAM username\.
-In addition, users must specify a tag with a key of `environment` and a value of either `test` or `prod` in the request\.
+In addition, users must specify a tag with a key of `anycompany:environment-type` and a value of either `test` or `prod` in the request\.
 Users can specify additional tags in the request\.

 ```
 {